 Here’s a standard PI Planning agenda template suggested by the SAFe website:

 This agenda might be perfect for you, or you might tweak it based on your team’s needs.
 Distributed teams, very large ARTs, and other factors might require you to get creative with the schedule.
-You might find that some sessions need more time, while others can be shortened.
-If it’s your first PI Planning event, try the standard agenda, get feedback from your teams, and experiment with different formats next time. 🥼🧪💥
+You might find that some sessions need more time, while others can be shortened or that your PI Planning agenda may need to go over 3-4 days to accommodate multiple timezones.
+If it’s your first PI Planning event, try the standard agenda, get feedback from your teams, and experiment with different formats next time.

 Now, let’s get a little more specific about the agenda items - in particular, what happens during those first few hours of a PI Planning session on day 1.

 What is accomplished in the first part of the PI Planning meeting?